tlack/xxl/README.md

 	names, consider how often you're just poorly naming a temp variable.
 - Variable names can contain `?`, so you can name your predicate functions in a pleasant manner.
+- Values can have "tags" associated with them, allowing you to create an OOP-like concept of structure within data, while all regular operations work seamlessly as if you were using the underlying data type.
+Consider the classic OOP example of a "point", which in XXL would just be a tagged int vector like `'point(100,150)`
+- Very fast operations on arrays of values, especially large ones (don't get too excited - the parser is pretty slow)
+- Vector-oriented and convenient manipulation on primitive values.
+For instance, `1,2,3 * (4,5,6)` is perfectly legal and returns 4,10,18.
+This is a huge time saver and eliminates many loops.
+- Diverse integer type options, including 128bit octoword (denoted with `o`).
+- Threading support, kinda (requires attention)
+- Built in web server (half way there at least)
 - No stinkin loops (and no linked lists, either)
 - Supports `\\` to exit the REPL, as god intended (`quit` and `exit` too)
+- BSD license

 ## Not yet implemented